-If you activate the headlamp flasher after parking the car, with the lights switched off, the low beams come on and remain on for a certain time.
+If you activate the headlamp flasher after switching off the ignition with the lamps switched off, the low beams come on and remain on for a certain time.

 The setting is stored for the remote control in use, refer to Personal Profile, page 18.